sayo-hs/heftia/README.md

     Elaboration of Higher-Order Algebraic Effects.
 Proc.
 ACM Program.
 Lang.
 7, POPL, Article 62 (January 2023), 31 pages. <https://doi.org/10.1145/3571255>

-The /elaboration/ approach proposed in the above paper allows for a straightforward treatment of higher-order effects.
+The *elaboration* approach proposed in the above paper allows for a straightforward treatment of higher-order effects.

 Heftia's data structure is an extension of the Freer monad, designed to be theoretically straightforward by eliminating ad-hoc elements.